Full Glass Coverage Car Insurance: Is the Add-On Worth It?

 Will a windshield or glass claim raise my car insurance rates?

 In most cases, a single glass claim will not raise your rates because it's classified as a non-fault comprehensive claim — meaning the damage was caused by something outside your control.
-However, filing multiple glass claims within a short period (such as two to three claims in one to two years) can raise a red flag with insurers and potentially trigger a rate review.
+However, filing multiple glass claims within a short period (such as three or more claims in two to three years) can raise a red flag with insurers and potentially trigger a rate review or non-renewal.
 You may also lose any claims-free discounts you've accumulated, even if your base rate doesn't change.
-In states like Florida, Kentucky, and South Carolina, where glass coverage is state-mandated, there are stronger consumer protections in place that further limit the impact on your premiums.
+In Florida, Kentucky, and South Carolina, where glass coverage is state-mandated, there are stronger consumer protections in place that further limit the impact on your premiums.

 Is full glass coverage worth it if I have a low deductible?